Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 There are four parts to _encoding a pointer_ to mutable data and attaching it to the Genesis transaction, when creating a new SLP token:

 1. Initialize the *mutable data address*.
-2. Create immutable data.
+2. Create immutable data (optional).
 3. Create the token.
 4. Update mutable data.

 Step two is optional.
-It allows the token creator to attach immutable (unchangeable) to the token at the time of creation.
+It allows the token creator to attach immutable (unchangeable) data to the token at the time of creation.

 ## 3. Initialize the Mutable Data Address